 What Can I do About it?

-- Talk to your manager about civility and respect training at your workplace
+- Talk to your manager about respect training at your workplace

 - Connect with your workplace’s Joint Occupational Health and Safety Committee